gaetanserre/GAiA/README.md

 4. `results.ipynb`

 ## Detailed Description
-I wrote a paper about GAiA which describes in detail its creation process.
+I wrote an article about GAiA which describes in detail its creation process.
-You can read it here: [Performing Regression on Complex Data using a Squeeze-and-Excitation Residual Neural Network, Chess as a Model System](paper/Performing%20Regression%20on%20Complex%20Data.pdf)
+You can read it here: [Performing Regression on Complex Data using a Squeeze-and-Excitation Residual Neural Network, Chess as a Model System](https://raw.githubusercontent.com/Plagiat01/GAiA/master/article/Performing%20Regression%20on%20Complex%20Data.pdf)

 ## Credits
 + [Lichess](https://database.lichess.org/)